 Oak Bluffs, Mass.

-We can’t talk about late-night donuts without mentioning Back Door Donuts, the legendary donut shop on Martha’s Vineyard.
-During the day it’s all business at The Front Bakery Café, but at night it’s a party in the back where people line up by the hundreds at the purple door for hot and fresh donuts.
+During the day it’s all business at this bakery on Martha’s Vineyard, but at night it’s a party in the back where people line up by the hundreds at the purple door for hot and fresh donuts.
 Don’t, under any circumstances, skip the big-as-your-face apple fritters.
 Open seasonally from April through October.

-Blackbird doughnuts has grown to four Boston locations for a reason.
+Blackbird Doughnuts has grown to seven Massachusetts locations (including Fenway Park) for a reason.
 They’re really that good.
 In addition to the classics, they serve up creative flavors like Everything Bagel, a brioche donut filled with whipped cream cheese and topped with toasted garlic, onion, poppy seeds and sesame seeds.
-Seasonal flavors include Jalapeno Popper Fritters and BBQ Butterscotch.
+Seasonal flavors include Summer Corn and Root Beer Float.

 Cold Hollow Cider Mill